jaxdb/jaxdb/jsql/README.md

 ### Why **jSQL**?

-#### CohesionFirst™
+#### CohesionFirst

-Developed with the CohesionFirst™ approach, **jSQL** is reliably designed, consistently implemented, and straightforward to use.
+Developed with the CohesionFirst approach, **jSQL** is reliably designed, consistently implemented, and straightforward to use.
 Made possible by the rigorous conformance to design patterns and best practices in every line of its implementation, **jSQL** is a complete ORM solution and cohesive DML wrapper around JDBC v4.1.
 The **jSQL** solution differentiates itself from the rest with the strength of its cohesion of the SQL DML to the Java language.

 #### Strongly Typed DML Semantics